saeedesmaili/content-recommendation/README.md

 - Implement proof of concept with existing saved content
 - Develop evaluation metrics to measure recommendation quality
 - Create simple interface for testing recommendations

+## Current Limitations

+Without examples of uninteresting content, my system might:

+- Recommend content that's similar to my liked items but still not interesting to me
+- Struggle with ambiguous cases that fall between interest clusters
+- Have difficulty establishing clear boundaries for what I don't like

+### Solutions to Consider

+1. **Collect negative examples**: If possible, gathering examples of content I explicitly don't like would be extremely valuable.
+Even a small set of "not interested" examples gives my model boundaries to learn from.

+2. **Implement a threshold approach**: Without negative examples, I can set stricter similarity thresholds, but I'll need to tune these carefully through testing.

+3. **Anomaly detection**: Treat my interests as the "normal" pattern, and anything significantly different as potentially uninteresting.

+4. **Implicit negative feedback**: Track content I've seen but chosen not to save/like as implicit negative examples.

+5. **Active learning**: Implement a feedback mechanism where I explicitly mark false positives (recommended but not interesting) to improve the system over time.

+### Updated Implementation Approach

+1. Start with my liked content approach
+2. Add a mechanism to collect and incorporate negative examples over time
+3. Implement an active learning component where I can provide feedback
+4. Consider using a binary classifier (interested/not interested) once I have enough negative examples